litterbox-sf-fall/notes/week_04_advanced_node/day_03_bcrypt_passport/readme.md

 #### Salting

 Not only is it important to hash a password, we need to add an additional layer of security and we do that by adding salt.
-Salting provides an extra hash at the end of our password which makes it much much more difficult for someone to crack our password by inputing random strings.
+Salting provides an extra hash at the end of our password which makes it much much more difficult for someone to crack our password using brute force (trying again and again) or a lookup table.

 You can read more about this [here](https://crackstation.net/hashing-security.htm)